FSSP

 Fr John Emerson, FSSP

 Fr John Emerson was ordained to the priesthood in June 1981 and incardinated into the FSSP in November 1988.
-He is based in Edinburgh, Scotland and is in charge of our Scottish apostolate.
+He started the FSSP apostolate in England in 1998, then based in London.
+He was in charge of our Scottish apostolate from 2000 to 2022, based in Edinburgh, Scotland, where he still resides as semi retired.
+Among various activities, Fr Emerson interacts with students and converts.

 Waterford, Ireland